 The development of Autism is a multi-faceted pathway.
 There is no direct cause and effect for Autism Spectrum Disorders though there are a set of cofactors that must be present.
 The external and internal factors can be a source of difficulty, but a major focus in Autism is on the miscellaneous factors.
 Genetic factors can set the stage but there must be other co-factors in order for Autism to develop.
 Nutritional and lifestyle factors must be addressed in the treatment plan of the autistic child.
 The manifestations of Phlegm and the root cause of Phlegm must be elucidated.
 It is due to the very different pathways by which Autism develops that makes it difficult to assign causality.

-Traditional Chinese Medicine treats the constitution and specific needs of the individual, not the disease.
+TCM treats the constitution and specific needs of the individual, not the disease.
 With a behaviourally-defined syndrome, such as Autism, such treatment is especially appropriate because the practitioner is able to accurately diagnosis and treats a patient who may be manifesting any number of diverse and seemingly unrelated symptoms.

 The foundation for effective treatment in TCM would use a multi-tiered approach that includes synergistic TCM modalities, such as herbal medicine, acupuncture, Tui Na, Qigong, nutrition, and manipulative therapy.
 This multi-tiered approach should include the intervention with early education treatment that Western medicine recommends.